rsyncOSX/RsyncOSXdocs/content/post/json.md

 Example of [what the JSON files looks like, see here](https://github.com/rsyncOSX/RsyncOSX/tree/master/XCTestconfiguration/).
 The JSON files are a transformation of the xml (plist) files.
 The files are used as test of RsyncOSX after code changes.

 ![](/images/RsyncOSX/master/json/json.png)

+## Returning to PLIST

+You can anytime go back to plist format.
+In userconfig select the button `Transform`, close view and select the `PLIST` button.
+It saves the current configurations and schedules as plist format.
+In userconfig disable the `JSON` support and after restart plist is enablet.